apache/struts-site/source/tag-developers/form-tags.md

 In many of the tags (except for the form tag) there is a unique relationship between the `name` and `value` attributes.
 The `name` attribute provides the name for the tag, which in turn is used as the control attribute when the form is submitted.
 The value submitted is bound to the `name`.
 In most cases, the `name` maps to a simple JavaBean property, such as "postalCode".
-On a submit, the value would be set to the property by calling the `setPostalCode` mutator.
+On submit, the value would be set to the property by calling the `setPostalCode` mutator.

 Likewise, a form control could be populated by calling a JavaBean accessor, like `getPostalCode`.
-In the expression l anguage, we can refer to the JavaBean property by name.
+In the expression language, we can refer to the JavaBean property by name.
 An expression like "%{postalCode}" would in turn call `getPostalCode`.

 ```ftl
 <@s.form action="updateAddress">